miyamura-web/Celebal_Technologies_Internship_Assignments/README.md

 ## WEEK 1 Assignment :-

 ### Summary :-
-This SQL-based assignment was provided by the company during my internship and is centered around querying a transactional database, likely modeled on a retail or e-commerce environment.
-The primary objective is to extract, analyze, and interpret structured data across multiple dimensions—customers, orders, products, employees, and sales.
-The 42 queries are designed to test core SQL competencies such as data filtering, sorting, grouping, aggregation, joins, and subqueries.
-The assignment simulates real-world business reporting scenarios including identifying high-value customers, analyzing order patterns, tracking product performance, monitoring employee contributions, and calculating overall company revenue.
-It serves as a comprehensive exercise in business data analysis using SQL, aligning closely with data-driven decision-making tasks in enterprise environments.
+This SQL assignment, given during my internship, involved querying a transactional database modeled on a retail or e-commerce setup.
+It aimed to extract and analyze structured data across customers, orders, products, employees, and sales.
+The 42 queries tested core SQL skills filtering, sorting, grouping, joins, and subqueries through real-world business scenarios like identifying top customers, tracking product performance, and calculating revenue.
+Overall, it provided hands on experience in business data analysis aligned with data-driven decision making.

 ### Data Source :-
-Provided by the company, on their LMS portal.
+Adventure work 2022 dataset from SSMS.

 ### Problem Statements :-
 #### Q1 : List of all customers